cgonyeo/cyanide/README.md

 Cyanide is an ncurses-style console application that tracks and manages ingredients and recipes for a home bar.
-It can track current inventory and past purchases for ingredients, show you what recipes you can make with your current inventory, and filter recipes by spirit type, glass, and more.
+It can track current inventory and past purchases for ingredients, show you what recipes you can make with your current inventory, and filter recipes by spirit type, glass, and a search string.

 ## Acquiring cyanide